Emerging Leaders Academy

 --Paul Farran, Chief of Staff, KU Information Technology

 “When I send staff to ELA, they come back transformed.
 They are better able to recognize the leadership opportunities that are part of their current roles and identify new ways to contribute to the betterment of the organization.
 I will continue to send a sworn member of my staff to ELA every session as training funding allows."

 --Sheriff Don Ash, Wyandotte County, KS

-"We recognized that we would be facing a leadership transition in a few years.
+"We recognized that we would be facing a leadership transition.
 Lori had impressed us with her potential to move into that role.
-She had exceptional inter-personal skills, developed a solid technical competence, and was interested in professional development.
 We identified the ELA program as we looked for opportunities for Lori to take the next steps.
 As her supervisor, I was impressed with the curriculum which offered an individual development plan as well as exposure to a broad range of managerial topics.
 The program gave Lori a model to explore her strengths and preferences and gain insights into options for her career development.
 The investment Lori and our department made in ELA has been worthwhile and we are certainly enthusiastic about recommending to others."